 Can you make gravy from a brined turkey?

 Yes, you can still make gravy from brined turkey drippings.
-But it will be saltier, so you probably won’t need to add additional salt.
+But it will be saltier, so you probably won’t need to add more salt.
 If it’s too salty, add water or unsalted stock to balance out the flavors.

 Does brining a turkey really make a difference?